 Homeowners will likely start to see their Coverage A amounts increasing.
 Coverage A reflects what it would likely cost to rebuild your home at the rate of current construction costs in the event of a total loss.
 Some people mistakenly compare this to the market value of their home or how their town assesses their home value for tax purposes.

 “Those can be very disparate values,” says Ray Eng, vice president of insurance for AAA Insurance.
-“It’s important to understand that, to have sufficient insurance for your home during a high inflation period like the current environment.”
+“It’s important to understand that [in order to] have sufficient insurance for your home during a high inflation period like the current environment.”

 Find current mortgage rates, speak with an experienced home loan officer, apply for a home loan and save with AAA.